rm-rf-humans/Hieroglyphs/README.md

 Once training is complete, convert the YOLOv8 model to TensorFlow.js for deployment.

 Results
-	- **Evaluation metrics (mAP, precision, recall) are logged after each training epoch.
+	- **Evaluation metrics (mAP, precision, recall) are logged after each training epoch.**
-	•	Performance details can be found in the results/ folder.
+		- Performance details can be found in the results/ folder.

 Contributions

 Contributions are welcome!
 Feel free to open issues or submit pull requests to improve this project.

 Acknowledgments
-	•	Roboflow for providing the dataset.
+	- 	Roboflow for providing the dataset.
-	•	Ultralytics for the YOLOv8 framework.
+	-	Ultralytics for the YOLOv8 framework.

 For questions or suggestions, please open an issue in the repository.